-The topological entropy of these dynamical systems coincides with where $\pi_n$ is the projection $K_P^\Z\to K_P^{\{1,2,\cdots,n\}}$.
 On the other hand, it is well known that it coincides with the sum of logarithms of the eigenvalues greater than 1 of the companion matrix, it also equal to the logarithms of Mahler measure of polynomial $P(z)$, see T. Catalan \cite{C} or examples 12.1 of B. Kitchens and K. Schmidt \cite{KK}.
 In our case, the companion matrix $\left( \right)$ has eigenvalues $\frac{3\pm\sqrt{5}}{2}$, and hence, the topological entropy is $\log\frac{3+\sqrt{5}}{2}$.
 For its more dynamical properties, see D. Lind and B. Marcus \cite{LM}, K. Schmidt \cite{S}. }\end{ex}